MediaComem/minesweeper/INSTRUCTIONS.md

 > installed, as long as it uses the same operating system as the one it was
 > compiled on.
 >
-> The `MIX_ENV=prod mix do frontend.build, phx.digest` command used in the
+> :books: The `MIX_ENV=prod mix do frontend.build, phx.digest` command used in
-> instructions bundles the frontend's files in production mode, compressing and
+> the instructions bundles the frontend's files in production mode, compressing
-> digesting them.
-To "digest" a file is to include a hash of its contents in the
+> and digesting them.
+To "digest" a file is to include a hash of its contents in
-> filename [for the purposes of caching][webpack-caching], optimizing the
+> the filename [for the purposes of caching][webpack-caching], optimizing the
 > delivery of web assets to browsers especially when they come back to your
 > website after having already visited once.
 >
-> You can list the `priv/static` directory to see the digested assets: `ls
+> :books: You can list the `priv/static` directory to see the digested assets:
-> priv/static`.
+> `ls priv/static`.
 Observe that a file named
 > `priv/static/favicon-a8ca4e3a2bb8fea46a9ee9e102e7d3eb.ico` (the hash may
 > differ) has appeared next to `priv/static/favicon.ico` (if you ran the
 > application in development mode).
 The hash part of the filename